Habib16051/Coding_Parina_Task/README.md

  2. Create the Virtual Environment:
    ===============================================================================
-   a. python3 -m venv env (for Linux)
-   b. source/env/bin/activate (For Linux) - To activate the virtual environment
+   a.python3 -m venv env (for Linux) b.source/env/bin/activate (For Linux) - To activate the virtual environment
    ================================================================================
    ==> python -m venv env (for Windows)
    ==> cd env/Scripts/activate (For Windows) - To activate the virtual environment